All Episodes

 That's the sort of thing which causes major waves in the northern hemisphere, and those waves certainly penetrate into high latitudes.

-And so this general idea of the temperature gradient between the equator and the poles, that's not just a cause or related to the strength of the jet stream, but it's also a consequence of Uh, the waviness in the atmosphere.
+And so this general idea of the temperature gradient between the equator and the poles, that's not just a cause or related to the strength of the jet stream, but it's also a consequence of the waviness in the atmosphere.

-So that's a, that's a fairly complicated issue.
+So that's a fairly complicated issue.

-We'll come back to, we will come back to methane.
+We will come back to methane.

 So stay right where you are.